Asteroids

 asteroids visited by spacecraft

 Note their irregular shapes!
 Small bodies can have irregular shapes because their gravity is too weak to crush the material into the most compact shape possible: a sphere.
 Depending on the strength of the material of which they are made, the largest non-spherical asteroids (and moons) can have diameters of roughly 360 to 600 kilometers.
 Planets are much too large (have too much gravity) to be anything but round.
-Ceres, the largest asteroid, is large enough to be round and is now re-classified as a "dwarf planet" (along with Pluto, Charon, and Eris).
+Ceres, the largest asteroid, is large enough to be round and is now re-classified as a "dwarf planet" (along with Pluto, Charon, Eris, Haumea, and Makemake).

 itokawa image from Hayabusa